quintilesims/layer0/docs-src/docs/setup/install.md

 8. Select the group **Administrators** and click **Add to Groups**.
 This will make your newly created user an administrator for your AWS account, so be sure to keep your security credentials safe!

 ## Part 3: Create a new Layer0 Instance
-Now that you have downloaded Layer0 and configured your AWS account, you can create your Layer0.
+Now that you have downloaded Layer0 and configured your AWS account, you can create your Layer0 instance.
 Fom a command prompt, run the following (replacing `<instance_name>` with a name for your Layer0 instance:
 ```
 $ l0-setup init <instance_name>